Skip to main content

 Indexing

 TagSpaces has an integrated file and folder search functionality based on an index, which is created when you hit the search button.
-The index is valid by default for 10 minutes.
-This time can adjust individually in the properties of every location.
-The ideas behind this is that some locations may contain files which do not change so often, so here a longer validity like 1 month can be applied.
+By default, the index is valid for 10 minutes.
+This time can be adjusted individually in the properties of each location.
+The idea is that some locations may contain files that do not change often, so a longer validity period, like 1 month, can be applied.

-If you decide to disable the automatic indexing, you should do the indexing manually on regular based in order to have a working and accurate search functionality.
+If you decide to disable automatic indexing, you should manually update the index regularly to maintain working and accurate search functionality.
 The index can be updated in the following ways:

-• In the menu of every location in the location manager there is an item called "Refresh Location Index"
+• In the menu of each location in the location manager, there is an item called "Refresh Location Index."

-• All indexes can be update at once from the search menu with the option "Update all location indexes"
+• All indexes can be updated at once from the search menu with the option "Update all location indexes."

 Updating indexes for all locations